 Yes.
 Your ACIS Registration Fee includes coverage under our Basic Protection Plan.
 ACIS recommends you upgrade your insurance coverage by purchasing the Ultimate Protection Plan designed specifically for you travel needs.
 With the Ultimate Protection Plan, you may cancel for any reason up to the day of departure and receive a cash refund.
 You will also receive expanded travel protection while on tour.

 I am signed up for an ACIS tour.
 How do I access my account?

 You can get your latest account information online—any time, any day.
 To view your most up-to-date itinerary and account status, just, log in to My Account with your Account ID and password, which can be found in the upper-right hand corner of your invoice.
 If you have forgotten your password or have additional questions about your account, contact ACIS Client Services at email@example.com.

 Ask a Question

 Trip Library: This itinerary is available for private groups only.
-If you will travel with a group of 25 or more, please contact us for a custom price quote for this trip.
+Please contact us for a custom price quote for this trip.